shreyathaware123/Blinkit-Grocery-Data/README.md

 ## 📈 Blinkit Grocery Sales Performance Dashboard – Excel Project

-This project presents an interactive Excel dashboard designed to analyze Blinkit’s Grocery Sales Performance across multiple business dimensions.
-By calculating key performance indicators (KPIs) and visualizing trends, segmentations, and product insights, the dashboard provides a clear and actionable overview of Blinkit's operations from 2011 to 2022.
+The Project I have created presents an interactive Excel dashboard designed to analyze Blinkit’s Grocery Sales Performance across multiple business dimensions.
+By calculating key performance indicators (KPIs) and visualizing trends, segmentations, and product insights, the dashboard provides a clear and actionable overview of Blinkit's operations.

 ### 🛠 Skills Applied